 Our Email Template (Feel Free To Use It Yourself, Tweaking It Where You Need To)

 If you look at the image of the email we sent one of our clients - you'll notice that it's very detailed.

 The good thing is that it's a template - there are only a few things for each email.

 The changes that are made include:

-To make things even easier - we have started to make our clients' discount codes and passwords to their gallery.
+To make things even easier - we have started to make our clients' discount codes and passwords to their gallery, the same.
 This alleviates the chance of mixing them up or getting them wrong altogether.

 Feel free to 'steal' or tweak the vocabulary to work for yourself.

 You'll also notice that I included two videos in the email.
 One is for accessing their gallery on a desktop - the other is for mobile.